 As one can expect, a lot of patience is required from the time you start training your dog until the last step.
 If you come across any hurdle in the process, consult a professional for help.

-Training a Service Dog >Training a Service Dog for Disability-Related Tasks
+Training a Service Dog for Disability-Related Tasks

 Some of the traits that define a potential service dog are intelligence, eagerness to please, and well-behaved.
 Not every service dog can put a focus on their handlers at all times or perform disability-specific tasks.